Anupam7988/SIP-Message-Storage-System/README.md

 # SIP-Message-Storage-System: Real-time SIP Transaction Analysis and Storage

-This system provides a comprehensive solution for real-time analysis and storage of SIP (Session Initiation Protocol) transaction data.
-It captures, processes, and stores SIP messages, and builds a database system to retrieve the sip call.
+This system offers an integrated solution for real-time collection and storage of SIP (Session Initiation Protocol) transaction data.
+It efficiently captures, processes, and stores SIP messages, enabling easy retrieval of SIP call information from the database.

 ## System Overview